 Exercise to lose weight doesn't exist in a vacuum: No amount of crunches, tricep extensions or hours spent on an elliptical will answer your weight-loss prayers all on their own.
 The best weight-loss plans include a comprehensive workout routine — with cardio and strength training — and a healthy diet.

 But even if, as the saying goes, abs are made in the kitchen, you shouldn't just toss your running shoes to the side and ditch your weight-loss workouts entirely.
-Instead, you're going to want to maximize the benefits of your exercise of choice by picking the right cardio, upping the intensity of your walking and adding weekly strengthening sessions to your mix.
+Instead, you're going to want to maximize the benefits of your exercise of choice by picking the right cardio, strategically upping the intensity of your sessions and adding weekly strengthening to your mix.

 Whether you're looking to lose 20 pounds or 100, our guide to fitness for weight loss has a workout for you.

 HIIT Your Cardio Workouts

 The secret sauce of losing weight with cardio is trading your low-and-slow treadmill jaunts for something a little sweatier.
 To really see results on the treadmill, elliptical or stationary bike, you're going to want to increase the intensity of your favorite form of cardio.
 You'll also burn more fat in less time if you make a few simple tweaks.